 Johnny: What can you do in three seconds Ted?

 Ted criticizes IGN's Top 100 RPGs for Gen I of Pokemon placing at #4 on the list, claiming that people who call it their favorite generation are not real fans and have a Nostalgia Filter to not realize that the games haven't aged well in light of the sequels.
 He ends his rant stating that he'd sooner play Gen I over "childhood raping" Gen IV.
-He was also happy to the point of cheering that Gen IV didn't end up on the list, but expresses frustration that Gen II didn't either.
+He was also happy to the point of cheering that Gen IV didn't end up on the list, but expresses frustration that Gen II, which has also begun to show age since the remakes during the "awful" Gen IV, didn't either.

-During the B2W2 First Impressions video, Ted criticizes people who bash Gen V for Vanilluxe and Garbodor, then immediately points attention to Gen IV's Driflbim and Rotom, ignoring that the most brutal hatred for the former pair of object-based Pokemon comes from people refusing to acknowledge that Gen I had such Pokemon, and that he is essentially giving them permission to bash the Gen he hates for the same issue with which he is against using to bash a Gen he loves.
+During the B2W2 First Impressions video, Ted criticizes people who bash Gen V for Vanilluxe and Garbodor, then immediately points attention to Gen IV's Driflbim and Rotom, ignoring that the most brutal hatred for the former pair of object-based Pokemon comes from people refusing to acknowledge that Gen I had such Pokemon.

 Ryan.
 He criticizes Johnny for chickening out/being a pussy when turning down the difficulty for one of his playthroughs, yet in his playthrough of Mirror's Edge, he puts the difficulty on the easiest setting.
 Lampshaded by TypingBlank.